awsdocs/aws-batch-user-guide/doc_source/security-iam.md

 ### IAM roles<a name="security_iam_authentication-iamrole"></a>

 An *[IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html)* is an identity within your AWS account that has specific permissions\.
-It is similar to an IAM user, but isn"t associated with a specific person\.
+It is similar to an IAM user, but isn't associated with a specific person\.
 You can temporarily assume an IAM role in the AWS Management Console by [switching roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html)\.
 You can assume a role by calling an AWS CLI or AWS API operation or by using a custom URL\.
 For more information about methods for using roles, see [Using IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html) in the *IAM User Guide*\.

 IAM roles with temporary credentials are useful in the following situations\.
 + **Temporary IAM user permissions** – An IAM user can assume an IAM role to temporarily take on different permissions for a specific task\.